Andreas-Svensson/statistics/project/report.md

 # Conclusion

-As per the intent of the project, the relationship between width and length measurements of petals and sepals respectively has been analysed, with the analysis coming to the following conclusions:
+As per the intent of the project, the relationship between width and length measurements of petals and sepals respectively have been analysed, with the analysis coming to the following conclusions:

 <br>